Apoyo. Mano

 Mauro Dal Bo

-Las llaves escarlata Expansión investigadores #64.
+Las llaves escarlata Expansión de investigadores #64.

 Kit de ladrón